u-Sir/peek-pop/README.md

 # FAQ

+### Will double-click preview interfere with the webpage’s original single-click or drag actions?
+No.

 ### Is it possible to set a popup always on top?
 Due to browser add-on limitations, this can't be done directly by the add-on.
 However, you can use third-party software like **PowerToys - Always On Top** to achieve this.
 Don't forget to uncheck **"Close popup when origin window is focused"** on the settings page.